Cleaning and Facilities Protocols

-The large residence halls (Kuhlman, Husman, Brockman, Buenger, Fenwick) operate with large HVAC systems, but other campus residences utilize residential HVAC systems that do not bring in outside air as part of normal heating and cooling operations.
+The large residence halls (Kuhlman, Husman, Brockman, Buenger, Justice Hall) operate with large HVAC systems, but other campus residences utilize residential HVAC systems that do not bring in outside air as part of normal heating and cooling operations.

 This campus housing includes: houses along Dana Avenue, the Commons, and the Village (as well as University Station, which is not Xavier campus housing).

 With the University’s goal of providing the highest levels of outdoor air, occupants may experience slightly warmer/cooler space temperatures depending on the season.